rmolinamir/typescript-cheatsheet/README.md

 ### Better Generics

-While the example above is technically a generic function, let's now improve by making use of a TypeScript it so that we can know what type will be returned from `echo`.
+While the example above is technically a generic function, let's now improve it by making use of TypeScript so that we can know what type will be returned from `echo`.
 Here is an example:

 ```ts
   function betterEcho<T>(data: T) {